 Khajuraho Temple Group

-Khajuraho temple is divided into groups as per the cardinal direction as Western group, Eastern Group, and Southern Group.
-Western group of temples is the main attraction being conserved under the UNESCO world heritage site.
+Khajuraho temple is divided into groups as per the cardinal direction a Western group, an Eastern Group, and a Southern Group.
+The western group of temples is the main attraction being conserved under the UNESCO world heritage site.
 But it doesn’t mean that the other two are not in competition.
 The tour started with the booking of a tour guide.
 There will be two kinds of guides available.
-One of Madhya Pradesh tourism official guides and second are local guides.
+One of Madhya Pradesh’s tourism official guides and the second are local guides.
 Official guide charges approx Rs 1650 only for the Western group and local guides will charge you approx Rs 500 for the other two groups.
 Being the off-season we could bargain only for Rs 500 for all three groups.

-To have a delicious meal right in front of temples you should visit Raja Cafe.
+To have a delicious meal right in front of the temples you should visit Raja Cafe.
 There are other good restaurants as well but you don’t get the opportunity to have dinner with Khajuraho temple right in front of you.
-Just 18 Kms from there are Raneh Falls.
+Just 18 Km from there are Raneh Falls.
 If you have the time left with you and not much is planned, then go enjoy the evening at the falls.
-For shopping, I will suggest you can buy brass stuff at better prices, but remember I’m talking about off season rates.
+For shopping, I will suggest you can buy brass stuff at better prices but remember I’m talking about off-season rates.